unihackhq/handbook/docs/melbourne/event-information/participants.md

 ## Sleeping

 If you plan to sleep at the venue, please bring your own sleeping bag, pillow and other sleeping equipment.
-There will be a designated mixed-gender area for people to sleep.
+As the lights in the entire venue are controlled centrally, there will not be a designated dark area for sleeping; and while we will be providing a limited number of eye masks you can use for optimal comfort, we do advise that you try to bring your own.

 We ask that competitors that plan to work late at night to refrain from making any loud noises between 1am and 6am.

-If you prefer to take a shower at home or sleep on a bed, then you will be given the option to leave for the night between 8:00pm and 10:00pm on Saturday August 5.
+If you prefer to take a shower at home or sleep on a bed, you will be given the option to leave for the night between 8:00pm and 10:00pm on Saturday night.
 Please be aware that once you leave the premises for the night, you cannot work on any part of your project from home or hotel.
 You must also return to the venue between 6:00am and 9:00am on Sunday morning.

 ## Leaving the Venue